redis/redis-doc/README.md

 example: `@multi-bulk-reply`.
 These keywords will get expanded and auto-linked to relevant parts of the documentation.

-There should be at least three pre-defined sections: time complexity, description and return value.
+There should be at least three predefined sections: time complexity, description and return value.
 These sections are marked using magic keywords, too: